 - Homemade or store-bought laminate floor cleaner

-You can make your own cleaner by mixing vinegar and water in equal parts.
-Another option is to mix equal parts of vinegar, rubbing alcohol and water.
+You can make your cleaner by mixing vinegar and water in equal parts.
+Another option is to mix equal parts of vinegar, rubbing alcohol, and water.
 These methods dry spot-free quickly, but be sure to work in small areas of the floor at a time.
 Using cleaners made for linoleum, tile or hardwood may leave a dull, soapy finish on laminate.

 First, dry mop the floor thoroughly.
 Follow it up with vacuuming the crevices and edges with a brush attachment.
 All loose materials should be off the floor before you wet mop mopping.
 Work the wet mop in 5-foot (1.5-meter) sections of the floor and dry immediately for best results.
 To dry the floor, wrap a dry towel around the end of a mop handle, or use safety pins to attach it to a floor duster.

-Keep some laminate floor cleaner in a spray bottle for tough stains and for spot cleaning in between your regular cleaning schedule.
+Keep some laminate floor cleaner in a spray bottle for tough stains and spot cleaning in between your regular cleaning schedule.
 You can also spot-clean using a window cleaner or your homemade preparation.
 Never use wood polish on your laminate floor because it will dull the finish and create a very slick walking surface.